nicocardiel/filabres/doc/bias.rst

         ]
       }

-Without entering in too many details, the displayed information includes the file name for the corresponding master bias ``fname``, the individual images involved ``originf``, the values of all the FITS keywords listed in ``masterkeywords``, and the statistical summary of the master image
+Without entering into too many details, the displayed information includes the file name for the corresponding master bias ``fname``, the individual images involved ``originf``, the values of all the FITS keywords listed in ``masterkeywords``, and the statistical summary of the master image